-Before long Diana decided to buy the whole premises which included a garage that has been converted into a staff room, with a fully equipped kitchen, a purpose-built meeting room for staff and clients.
+Before long Diana decided to buy the whole premises which included a garage that has been converted into a staff room, with a fully equipped kitchen, and a purpose-built meeting room for staff and clients.

 Diana said the reason why she decided not to buy the location straight away was that with the pandemic, she wanted to make sure her business is going to be sustainable in the future.

-"We have only been in the office for just over two years, we rented it then bought it.
+"We have only been in the office for just over two years, we rented it and then bought it.
 We have done everything really carefully so we know it will be sustainable for the future," she said.

 "Downstairs was literally just a garage and we had it completely ripped out and worked with all local people and tradesmen, including one of our clients, who helped us transform it."